 Spiritual Sacrifices Forever

-Why would God write it this way in the prophecy of Ezekiel’s temple?
+Why would God write about sacrifices in Ezekiel’s temple?

 First of all, we need to understand that Ezekiel wrote his book before Christ came.
 Israel was still sacrificing physically.
-If spiritual sacrifices had been taught, the people could not have understood without God’s Holy Spirit.
+If spiritual sacrifices had been taught, the people could not have understood because they did not have God’s Holy Spirit.
 But they could understand the physical sacrifices discussed in Ezekiel.

-Secondly, writing about the sacrifices this way keeps the world from understanding, until the time when God wants to reveal it.
+Secondly, writing about the sacrifices this way keeps the world from understanding the meaning, until the time when God wants to reveal it.
 The Bible is a coded book.
 God has hidden His truth from the wise and the prudent (Matthew 11:25).
 How did He do that?
-One way is that He discusses the sacrificial system in end-time prophecies.
+One way is by discussing the sacrificial system in end-time prophecies.
 These sacrifices are only a type of the spiritual sacrifices God requires.

 Thirdly, Spirit-led people can easily understand and implement the spiritual counterpart to the physical sacrifices.
 For example, incense is a type of prayer.
 The Bible clearly states that we are to offer spiritual sacrifices in God’s spiritual house today: “Ye also, as lively stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ” (1 Peter 2:5).
 Christ is the High Priest of the spiritual temple, the Church.

 God can reveal this precious understanding to His “babes,” or those with a humble, childlike attitude.
 So when God inspired the writing about physical sacrifices in the book of Ezekiel, it could be understood by both ancient Israel and God’s Church today.
 When Christ stopped the physical sacrifices, it was forever.